edvardo1/orchestra/README.md

-# OCL-PolyHok: An OpenCL backend for PolyHok

-The OCL-PolyHok project is an extension of the [PolyHok DSL](https://github.com/ardubois/poly_hok) that uses OpenCL as the backend technology for parallel computing instead of CUDA.

-This implementation expands the compatible hardware range of PolyHok by leveraging OpenCL's ability to run accross various GPUs from different vendors.

-## OCL-PolyHok Features

-- Support for a wide range of GPUs without losing PolyHok's high-level abstractions
-- Supports both CUDA and OpenCL syntax style for indexing
-- Seamless integration with existing PolyHok codebases
+# Orchestra

+Orchestra is a DSL for cooperative heterogeneous programming based on the [OCL-PolyHok](https://github.com/Equiel-1703/ocl-polyhok) DSL.

 ## Prerequisites

-To get started with OCL-PolyHok, first ensure you have the following prerequisites on your system:
+To get started with Orchestra, first ensure you have the following prerequisites on your system:

 - **Elixir 1.17 with Erlang/OTP 27 or higher**.
 We recommend using [asdf](https://asdf-vm.com/) for managing Elixir and Erlang versions.